Carlos Correa Player Props: Twins vs. Mariners

 Carlos Correa At The Plate

-- Correa has picked up an RBI in 31.0% of his games this year, with two or more RBI in 13.1% of his games.
-He has also driven in three or more runs in four contests.
+- Correa has picked up an RBI in 30.6% of his games this year, with two or more RBI in 12.9% of his games.
+He has also plated three or more runs in four contests.

-- In 31 of 84 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 36.5% of his games this year, with two or more runs scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.